pwnfoo/NTLMRecon/README.md

 NTLMRecon is built with flexibilty in mind.
 Need to run recon on a single URL, an IP address, an entire CIDR range or combination of all of it all put in a single input file?

 No problem!
 NTLMRecon got you covered.
 Read on.

+# Overview

+NTLMRecon looks for NTLM enabled web endpoints, sends a fake authentication request and enumerates the following information from the NTLMSSP response:

+1. AD Domain Name
+2. Server name
+3. DNS Domain Name
+4. FQDN
+5. Parent DNS Domain

+Since ntlmrecon leverages a python implementation of NTLMSSP, it eliminates the overhead of running Nmap NSE `http-ntlm-info` for every successful discovery.

 # Getting Started